-Beginning River Kayaking
+River Kayaking 101, Beginning River Kayaking

-Before heading down a river, beginning white water kayakers need to learn the fundamentals of river kayak boat handling, edging, rolling and safety.
+Before heading down a river, beginning white water kayakers need to begin learning the fundamentals of river kayak boat handling, edging, rolling and safety.
 The first session is best done on flat water; the second day you'll begin applying your boat handling and paddling skills on some easy moving water at a location that is chosen to build your confidence not your fear.

 Skilled kayakers know that wearing a dry suit speeds up the learning curve by allowing you to play harder without worrying about getting cold and wet.
 The Kayak Academy is the only kayak school that gives you this advantage by providing FREE use of drysuits in our kayak lessons.
 This is one of the reasons why you'll learn more in K.A. lessons.

 Learning to paddle a river kayak without developing bad habits or taking unnecessary risks is what this course is all about.
-Whether you've: never been in a kayak before or you feel the need to start over -- this beginning river kayaking course gives you the best possible start.
+Whether you've never been in a kayak before or you feel the need to start over -- this beginning river kayaking course gives you the best possible start.
 Rolling is not a prerequisite to take this course.

-Tibbett's Beach, Lake Sammamish State Park.
-A Washington State Parks Discover Pass is required to drive into park.
-Buy Discover Pass On-line or at the park entrance (there is a machine that accepts credit cards).
+First day: Meet at the K.A. shop to get fitted for a boat and drysuit etc. (or to inspect and adjust it if you bring your own).
+Then we will reconvene at: Tibbett's Beach, Lake Sammamish State Park.
+A Washington State Parks Discover Pass is required to drive into the park.
+Buy Discover Pass On-line or at the ranger station (there is a machine outside the ranger's office that accepts credit cards).
 You'll need a Discover Pass both days.

-Duration: 6 hours on Saturday and 5 hours on Sunday
+Summer (June - Oct.): 9am-4pm on Saturday and 5 - 7 hours on Sunday

-Please read our Cancellation/Reschedule PolicyPrerequisites: Anyone who can swim well enough to be comfortable putting their head under water and able to swim the crawl stroke or breast stroke without a buoyancy aid.
-Minimum age--sixteen (for younger people, see our Youth Kayak Camps and private family kayaking lessons).
+Prerequisites: Must be able to swim well enough to be comfortable putting your head under water and able to swim the crawl stroke and breast stroke without a buoyancy aid.
+Minimum age--sixteen (for younger people, see our private family kayaking lessons).